ptiede/VIDA.jl/docs/src/interface.md

 and [VLBISkyModels.jl](https://ehtjulia.github.io/VLBISkyModels.jl/stable/) interface.
 This means that any model that obeys that interface can be used within VIDA.
 Additionally VIDA defines a number of additional templates that are useful.
 For a complete list see the [API](@ref) page.

-For specifically `VIDA` we have created a `AbstractImageTemplate` subtype of the `ComradeBase.AbstractModel` type and partially implemented some functions.
+For specifically `VIDA` you should subtype `VLBISkyModels.AbstractImageTemplate` subtype of the `ComradeBase.AbstractModel` type and partially implemented some functions.
 For instance, we assume that `ComradeBase.imanalytic(::Type{<:AbstractImageTemplate}) = IsAnalytic()`.
 As such if an end user wants to implement a new feature they just need to implement